cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 ### 2.6 Compute ###

 Compute manages communication with hypervisors and virtual machines.
 You can create compute nodes that will receive requests from the controller node and virtual machine instances.
 The compute service relies on a hypervisor to run virtual machine instances.
-OpenStack can use a number of various hypervisors such as Docker, KVM or QEMU.
+OpenStack can use a number of various hypervisors such as KVM, QEMU, Xen, or LXC.

 The basics:  Compute will accept actions from the queue and then perform a series of system commands and carry them out while updating status in the database.